23012238/Exno.9-Prompt-Engg/README.md

 ## **Result:**

-The prompts were successfully executed to generate three AI-based educational videos on **“The Water Cycle.”**
-As the prompt complexity increased, the generated video’s **quality, motion, and educational clarity** improved significantly.
-This proves that **precise and descriptive prompting** leads to more realistic and visually engaging AI-generated videos.
+The prompts were successfully executed to generate three AI-based educational videos on “Photosynthesis.”
+As the prompt complexity increased, the quality, scientific accuracy, motion, and visual clarity of the videos improved noticeably.
+This demonstrates that precise and detailed prompting produces more realistic, engaging, and informative AI-generated videos.

 ---